Azure-Samples/azure-intelligent-edge-patterns/storage-iSCSI/README.md

-# AzureStack Connect iSCSI Storage
+# Azure Stack Extended Storage (Connect to iSCSI Storage)

 ***This template is intended for use in an Azure Stack environment.***